commonhaus/foundation/conduct/member-expectations.md

   Provide the example of ownership and stewardship that everyone can follow to success.
 - Demonstrate a willingness to listen and learn from others.

-While the guidelines above focus primarily on the spaces where we participate in official Commonhaus work (GitHub, IRC, meetings, conferences), it is important to recognize that the public behavior of members also reflects on the Commonhaus projects and groups.
+While the guidelines above focus primarily on the spaces where we participate in official foundation work (GitHub, IRC, meetings, conferences), it is important to recognize that the public behavior of members also reflects on the The Commonhaus Foundation and Commonhaus projects.

 If you're interested in an introduction to diversity, inclusion, and unconscious bias, [try this free training offered by our partners at the Linux Foundation](https://training.linuxfoundation.org/training/inclusive-speaker-orientation/).